Bakersfield, California: Rock

 In 1972, Bob Weir released the song "Mexicali Blues" on his first solo album, Ace.
 Not only does the sound of the song pay tribute to the Bakersfield sound, but the name of the city is referenced in the lyrics.

-In 1978, The Rolling Stones released the song "Far Away Eyes" on the album Some Girls.
-Mick Jagger and Keith Richards collaborated on writing the song and it was recorded in late 1977.
-The Rolling Stones, longtime country music fans, incorporated many aspects of "Bakersfield sound" country music into this song.
-Bakersfield is mentioned in the song.

-Heavy Metal
+Metal

 In the early 1990s, a group of friends from the lower and middle-class parts of Northeast and East Bakersfield formed the nu metal band Korn.
 The members of the band attended Highland High School (Jonathan Davis and Reginald "Fieldy" Arvizu), East High School (James "Munky" Shaffer and lead guitarist Brian "Head" Welch) and South High School (David Silveria).
 Korn has sold over 34 million albums worldwide and were given the keys to the city.
-Bakersfield is also the home of fellow metal groups Cradle of Thorns (formed in 1988 by Ty Elam as Videodrone) and Adema (The band formed in 2000 with members vocalist Mark Chavez, guitarist Tim Fluckey, guitarist Mike Ransom, bassist Dave DeRoo, and drummer Kris Kohls).
+Bakersfield is also the home of fellow metal groups Cradle of Thorns and Adema (The band formed in 2000 with members vocalist Mark Chavez (half brother to Korn frontman Davis), guitarist Tim Fluckey, guitarist Mike Ransom, bassist Dave DeRoo, and drummer Kris Kohls).
 On February 24, 2006, Bakersfield mayor Harvey Hall declared February 24 "Korn Day".
 On the same day, the back road to the Rabobank Arena was named Korn Row.

-Bakersfield is also the home of Deathrock group Burning Image, one of the original bands of the early 80's Californian Deathrock scene.
+Bakersfield is also the home of Deathrock group Burning Image, one of the original bands of the early '80s Californian Deathrock scene.

 Sports

 Bakersfield is not represented in any of the five major sports leagues: NFL, MLB, NBA, NHL, or MLS.
-The closest major sports teams are in Los Angeles and they have many fans in Bakersfield.
+The closest major sports teams are in Los Angeles, and they have many fans in Bakersfield.
 The city is home to two minor league professional sports teams: the Bakersfield Condors (American Hockey League) and the Bakersfield Train Robbers baseball club (Pecos League).
-It was previously home to the California League's Bakersfield Blaze baseball team which ceased operations after the 2016 season.
+It was previously home to two versions of the af2's Bakersfield Blitz (the first played from 2002 to 2004 before relocating to Fresno and becoming the Central Valley Coyotes and the second played from 2004 to 2006), the California League's Bakersfield Blaze baseball team, which ceased operations after the 2016 season.
 A third minor league team, the Bakersfield Jam of the D-League (basketball), was relocated to Prescott Valley, Arizona, in 2016.
-The Bakersfield Magic are an expansion team in The Basketball League that will begin play in 2022.
+The Bakersfield Majestics is an expansion team in The Basketball League that began play in 2022.